Pet Allergies: How to Manage and Reduce Symptoms

 How to Prevent Pet Allergies

-Some simple lifestyle changes have been shown to help prevent pet allergies.
-They are:
+We suggest the following simple lifestyle changes that have been shown to help prevent pet allergies –

 • Not bringing animals into the home in the first place